-If you know which application engineer is responsible (you can tell this by the thread with the customer or in Salesforce by looking at the details for this particular issue), either DM them or create a thread in #customer-support and address it to them to share the context.
-If you don’t know which application engineer is responsible, post in #customer-support and a member of the team responsible for triage at that time will help you make sure context goes to the application engineer who needs to be aware.
+If you know which support engineer is responsible (you can tell this by the thread with the customer or in Salesforce by looking at the details for this particular issue), either DM them or create a thread in #customer-support and address it to them to share the context.
+If you don’t know which support engineer is responsible, post in #customer-support and a member of the team responsible for triage at that time will help you make sure context goes to the support engineer who needs to be aware.

-What if I disagree with the way an application engineer is handling something or feel I need to escalate for any reason?
+What if I disagree with the way an support engineer is handling something or feel I need to escalate for any reason?